Trump-Biden TV debate audience slumps below 2016 record, early data show

-LOS ANGELES (Reuters) - The first U.S. presidential debate between Republican President Donald Trump and Democrat challenger Joe Biden likely attracted a much smaller audience than the record set four years ago, according to preliminary ratings data released on Wednesday.
+LOS ANGELES (Reuters) - The first U.S. presidential debate between Republican President Donald Trump and Democratic rival Joe Biden likely attracted a much smaller television audience than the record set four years ago, according to preliminary data released on Wednesday.

 Data from additional networks was due to be released later on Wednesday.